chef/chef-vault/README.md

 To use this gem in a recipe to decrypt data you must first install the gem via a chef_gem resource.
 Once the gem is installed require the gem and then you can create a new instance of ChefVault.

-NOTE: chef-vault 1.0 style decryption is supported, however it has been deprecated and chef-vault 2.0 decryption should be used instead

 ### Example Code

 ```ruby